GetSure

 In certain circumstances (i.e., depending on the nature of the death or whether the decomposition process has already begun), the body may need work before it is ready for an open casket viewing.

-Make sure to ask your funeral director what they can do to make the dead body more aesthetically presentable, especially if you would like to have a viewing during your funeral service.
+Ask your funeral director what they can do to make the dead body more aesthetically presentable, especially if you would like to have a viewing during your funeral service.

 Is Embalming Needed For Our Funeral Service?